mongodb/leafygreen-ui/packages/date-picker/README.md

 | `initialOpen`      | `boolean`                                           | Whether the calendar menu is initially open. _Note_: The calendar menu will not open if disabled is set to `true`.                                                                                                                                                                                                                                                                                                                                                                                                          | `false`   |
 | `autoComplete`     | `'off'` \| `'on'` \| `'bday'`                       | Whether the input should autofill                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           | `off`     |
 | `darkMode`         | `boolean`                                           | Render the component in dark mode.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                          | `false`   |

+## 🔎 Glossary

+### Date format

+The pattern in which a string stores date (& time) information.
+E.g. `“YYYY-DD-MM”`, `“MM/DD/YYYY”`, `“YYYY-MM-DDTHH:mm:ss.sssZ”`

+### Wire format (or Data format)

+The format of the date string passed into the component.
+This will typically be [ISO-8601](https://www.iso.org/iso-8601-date-and-time-format.html), but could be any format accepted by the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date).

+### Presentation format

+The format in which the date is presented to the user.
+By default, the HTML date input element presents this in the format of the user’s Locale (as defined in browser or OS settings).

+### Locale

+Language, script, & region information.
+Can also include [other data](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/Locale).

+### Time Zone

+A string representing a user’s local time zone (e.g. “America/New_York”) or UTC offset.
+Valid time zones are defined by IANA, and [listed on Wikipedia](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones#List).
+A UTC offset can be [provided in a DateTime string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format).

+### UTC offset

+The offset of a time zone vs UTC.
+E.g. The UTC offset for `“America/New_York”` is -5:00, (or -4:00 depending on daylight savings).

+### Wire time zone (or Data time zone)

+The time zone information contained in the date string/object passed into the component.

+### Presentation time zone

+The time zone relative to which we present date information to the user.
+Can result in a different day than the wire time zone.
+E.g. `“2023-08-08T00:00:00Z”` (Aug.
+8/2023 at midnight UTC) => `“2023-08-07T20:00:00-04:00”` (Aug.
+7 at 8pm EDT)

 ## Special Case